-In addition to the identification and location of farmland preservation areas, there are large farming areas in certain other communities in the County.
+In addition to identified farmland preservation areas, there are large farming areas in certain other communities in the County.
 Even though there are large areas of agricultural land having productive agricultural soils (largely Class II and Class III soils), the governing bodies of these communities have historically chosen to try to preserve their agricultural resources without specifically identifying farmland preservation areas in their local land use plans and without applying farmland preservation zoning.
-These local governments reaffirmed local policies along these lines in their recently completed comprehensive plans.
+These local governments have reaffirmed local policies along these lines in their comprehensive plans.